 - Was your accident caused by negligence of the other driver?

-When you contact our Firm, you’ll speak to one of our helpful staff members who will listen to the specifics of your auto accident.
+When you contact our law firm, you’ll speak to one of our helpful staff members who will listen to the specifics of your auto accident.

 If we determine that you have a viable case, we will take you on as a client on a contingency fee basis, meaning that you pay nothing unless we recover compensation for you.
 Contacting us is 100% free and does not obligate you to anything.